Getting started modelling in RiskScape

 A zoomed out map of the island of Upolu electoral constituencies.
 Barely visible on the south-east coast are building outlines and the tsunami hazard.

+This is a screenshot of the geospatial data overlaid on an OpenStreetMap background.
 Looking at the data a little closer, without the area-layer, the building outlines and inundation hazard grid will look something like this:

 A closer-up view of building outlines in QGIS, overlaid against the tsunami inundation grid, which are greyscale squares.